golang/proposal/design/56345-structured-logging.md

 	// Handle handles the Record.
 	// It will only be called if Enabled returns true.
+	//
+	// The first argument is the context of the Logger that created the Record,
+	// which may be nil.
+	// It is present solely to provide Handlers access to the context's values.
+	// Canceling the context should not affect record processing.
+	// (Among other things, log messages may be necessary to debug a
+	// cancellation-related problem.)
+	//
 	// Handle methods that produce output should observe the following rules:
 	//   - If r.Time is the zero time, ignore the time.
 	//   - If an Attr's key is the empty string and the value is not a group,